AathifZahir/az-dev/README.md

 ## ✨ Overview

 Welcome to the personal portfolio of **Aathif Zahir**, a passionate Software Engineering undergraduate with a strong focus on **full-stack web development**.
+Currently interning as a **Full Stack Developer**, I bring hands-on experience in building modern web applications and a deep understanding of both frontend and backend technologies.
 This portfolio is a reflection of my journey, skills, projects, and achievements — built with a modern tech stack and polished UI/UX.

 ---